 Often times, people choose corporate executors to remove some of the liability and risk, since corporate executors are familiar with the estate planning process.
 A corporate executor is going to know the drill.
 With a corporate executor, you have a true estate planning professional that knows and understands

-If you DO choose to name a private individual to a fiduciary role, you need to ensure they are trustworthy, organized, and reliable.
+If you DO choose to name a private individual to a fiduciary role within your estate plan, you need to ensure they are trustworthy, organized, and reliable.

 The American Bar Association has comprehensively defined the different fiduciary duties as: